Face Covering Requirement

-With the City of New Braunfels' recent order requiring the use of face coverings, accessing the appropriate information should be effortless.
+With the City of New Braunfels' order requiring the use of face coverings, accessing the appropriate information should be effortless.
 Below you will find resources to use and reference while the order is in effect:

 - Face Covering Signage - Option A